Sindvero/vpauto-creation-controller/README.md

 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster;
 - Vertical Pod Autoscaller controller and CRDs installed.

+### Deploy the controller

+The manifests can be found under [./config/manager/](./config/manager/).
+You can deployed the manager with those manifest using kustomize.

 ### How It Works